How to Make Amends to Family – 3 Fears That Block Connection

 Accepting Responsibility without Defensiveness

 We make amends when we accept that our family member is hurting and we have done something (knowingly or unknowingly) to cause their hurt.
 If our feelings (being misjudged, blamed, unappreciated….) get in the way, we will become defensive and unable to take responsibility for our part in the rupture.
 In fact, defensiveness will prevent us from hearing the problem and stall connection before it can ever really begin.
-Successful amends happens after an estranged parent has begun their inner work.
+Making amends usually begins after an estranged parent has started their inner work.

 After we take responsibility for our part in the rupture, we offer a sincere, specific apology.
 Instead of saying, “I’m sorry you’re hurting” or “I’m sorry I wasn’t a better mother” we want to address our adult child’s complaint.
 If you were a parent who worked long hours and your child was often alone (although old enough and capable to be alone) a more specific apology might sound like, “When I was working long hours, I didn’t think about what that was like for you.
 I am sorry that me working left you feeling alone and sometimes afraid.
 You deserved to feel safe and protected.
 I am committed to being more aware about how my actions affect others, especially you.”